Alfresco/docs-activiti-enterprise/docs/administrator/deploy/infrastructure.md

 	- value: "file:/process-definitions/"
 ```

-The location of the [project manifest](../../modeling/projects.md#files) also needs to be set for each service using the environment variable `PROJECT_MANIFEST_FILE_PATH`, for example:
+The location of the [project manifest](../../modeling/projects.md#files) also needs to be set for the runtime bundle using the environment variable `PROJECT_MANIFEST_FILE_PATH`, for example:

 ```yaml
 -  extraEnv: |